Listed on this page are our direct Bender

 Werstein born in Rettigheim but died in France as a German soldier

 during The Great War.
-Valentin Barth is my Bender / Blaies generation's
+Valentin Barth is my Bender / Fries / Blaies

 8th cousin, 1 generation removed.